(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-If I had to name just two things that have helped my family with our finances more than anything else, it would be tracking spending and automation.
+If I had to name just two things that have helped my family more than anything else with our money management and financial plans, it would be tracking our spending transaction data and automation.

-When we first set out to pay off our debt, we needed to find ways to slash spending and expenses.
+When we first set out to take charge of our financial life and pay off our debt, we needed to find ways to slash spending and expenses.
 To do this, we tracked every single penny that went in and out of our lives.

 At first, I tracked everything in a binder with paper and pen.
 Later, I created my own financial spreadsheets for spend tracking and net worth tracking.